The-Wubster/Detection-and-Localisation-of-Household-Objects/README.md

 ## Description
 ### build_data frame_by_row
-Test Programme to Construct a data frame row by row.
+Test Programme to construct a data frame row by row.

 ### class_label_count
 Counts the number of occurrences of labels for each class in a group of images.